armytag/langs/qathebo/grammar/morphology.md

 #### Prohibitive (*-opa*)

 The prohibitive aspect is used to tell the listener not to undergo an action.
 In some ways this is like a negative imperative, and similarly has an implied second-person subject.
-However, both imperative and prohibitive verbs can also take standard negation with *theni*; see [Requests and Commands](#requests-and-commands) for description of the nuance between these different uses.
+However, both imperative and prohibitive verbs can take standard negation with *theni*; see the section on [Requests and Commands](#requests-and-commands) for a description of the nuance between these different uses.

 #### Optative (*-obʼi*)